What It Takes to Create a Custom Medical Tube Handling and Assembly Machine

 Experts in Automated Robotic Systems

 SDC is a problem-solving company.
-Our creative, problem-solving approach and team of experienced automation professionals bring expert knowledge in machine design, mechanical engineering, machine control, robotics programming, parts manufacturing and complete machine assembly.
+Our creative, problem-solving approach and team of experienced automation professionals bring expert knowledge in machine design, mechanical engineering, machine control, robotics programming, parts manufacturing, and complete machine assembly.
 Regardless of whether your application uses extruded medical tubing or if you’re in the medical device industry, the same principles will be applied in the creation of your automated system.
 We have extensive experience across a broad spectrum of industries, with proven and proprietary methods to build reliable, long-lasting automated machines for a wide variety of applications.

 Contact SDC today to talk to us about your automation project, and in the meantime, check out some of our other past projects.